- Drug overdose

 Without exception, losing a family member or other loved one to suicide is one of the most emotionally wrenching experiences people can face in life.
 Oftentimes, professional suicide cleanup is necessary, a service we provide with discretion and compassion.

-Eco Bear Biohazard Cleaning Company is a woman-owned, veteran-led biohazard cleaning company serving Los Angeles and the surrounding areas.
+Eco Bear Biohazard Cleaning Company is a woman-owned, veteran-led biohazard cleaning company serving California, Nevada, and Arizona.
 Our rates are typically 50% lower than our competitors.

 Perhaps nothing is more horribly challenging than losing a family member, or another loved one, to suicide.
 The loss of a loved one through suicide can suspend your life in ways that you never could have imagined.
 There are important considerations you need to keep in mind following this type of truly untimely death of someone you loved.